Tuesday 7 November 2023

 Disabled People demand the Irish Government:

-SCRAP THE GREEN PAPER
+SCRAP THE GREEN PAPER on Disability Reform

 The Government's Green Paper on Disability Reform, written without disabled people & our DPOs, but currently under public consultation, is fundamentally ableist.
 It suggests that the government can know everything it needs to about the lives and experiences of disabled people in order to categorise us by our ability to work, when a diagnosis worthy of any assistance is often expensive and can often only be acquired through the private system or by going abroad.